DavidMChan/aloha/README.md

 #  'unparsed_target_objects': '- cat\n- table'}
 ```

-To compute it for a full dataset of samples, you can use the `evaluate_dataset` script.
+To compute it for a full dataset of samples, you can use the `evaluate-dataset` script.
 First, prepare your dataset in
 a JSON file with the following format:

 ```json